GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 Great.
 You might note that I added the caveat "for the first lead" in the question.
 This is related to the convention to leave out the treble.
 Check out the coursing order relative to the 6 in the first lead, and then look at the second lead.
 Notice anything different?

-That's right, the treble crosses the 6 at a different point in the second lead.
+That's right, the 6 crosses the treble at a different point in the second lead.
 That's because the treble has swapped spots with the 3 at the lead end!
 The treble will continue to do a do-si-do with various bells at the lead end and will therefore move all through the coursing order.
 However, because it is doing _different work_ to the rest of the bells, we often don't consider it when we're thinking about the coursing order.
-So, in Plain Bob Minor, the most canonical way to write the coursing order would be:
+So, in Plain Bob Minor, the most usual way to write the coursing order would be:

 **5324**